Most of OpenAI's staff threatens to quit unless the board resigns and reinstates Sam Altman as CEO

 'OpenAI is nothing without its people,' several of them wrote on X.

 The OpenAI chaos took another twist on Monday morning as most of the company's staff threatened to quit unless the board resigns and reinstates former CEO Sam Altman and ex-president Greg Brockman.
-According to Wired and Kara Swisher, around 500 employees — including several executives — signed the letter.
+According to Wired and Kara Swisher, around 500 employees — including several executives — signed the letter at the outset.

-Swisher noted that OpenAI has 700 employees.
-Several of them, including Chief Technical Officer Mira Murati (who held the company's top job on an interim basis for less than a weekend), wrote on X early Monday that "OpenAI is nothing without its people."
+By Monday afternoon, the number of signatories had swelled to more than 700, according to Bloomberg.
+That's almost all of the company's approximately 770 employees.
+Several staff members, including Chief Technical Officer Mira Murati (who held the company's top job on an interim basis for less than a weekend), wrote on X early Monday that "OpenAI is nothing without its people."

 Breaking: 505 of 700 employees @OpenAI tell the board to resign. pic.twitter.com/M4D0RX3Q7a